 Travel safety tips for Cuba

-We don’t like to think about getting into emergency situations while we traveling, but the truth is, they can happen anytime.
-Write down these important phone numbers just in case you find yourself in a bad situation.
+We don’t like to think about getting into emergencies while traveling, but the truth is, they can happen anytime.
+Write down these important phone numbers just in case of an emergency.

 - Police: 106